7RU7H/CTFs/HackTheBox/Retired-Machines/Schooled/Schooled-Helped-Through.md

 	- Reduces time to completion in an objective based way
 	- Dependent on how good the questions are and how much that you translate in wording that then forms part of Question based methodology
 	- Did not use notes as much.
 SO I forget to copy a cookie
+	- Conflict of following the question in case I missed something that rabbitholed-me-into-the-moodle-mush